-In Alabama, the basic education requirements for becoming a teacher are obtaining a Bachelor's Degree (from a state approved teacher education program at a regionally accredited college or university) and passing the Alabama certification exams.
+According to the Alabama State Department of Education, the basic education requirements for becoming a teacher are to obtain a bachelor's in education (from a state approved teacher education program at a regionally accredited college or university) and passing the Alabama certification exams.
 For a list of regionally accredited institutions, refer to the Alabama State Department of Education's list of Approved Programs.

 The most direct route for Alabama teacher certification is obtaining a Bachelor's Degree in the desired certification area from a blended teacher education program in an Alabama college or university.
 The institution should be formally approved by the Alabama State Board of Education.
 Prospective teachers should work with their chosen school to ensure that all state requirements and paperwork are fulfilled.
 Recommendation for certification must be completed by the certification officer at your school.

 Complete a Teacher Preparation Program

 Public school teachers in Alabama are required to possess teaching certification.
 This certification is traditionally obtained after the completion of an approved teacher preparation or education program.